edgedb/edgedb/docs/guides/migrations/guide.rst

 Laying a type-safe foundation means a bit more thinking up front, but saves you all kinds of headaches down the road.

-But it's not likely that you'll set your schema up perfectly with your first try, or that you'll build an application that never needs its schema revised.
+It's not unlikely though that you'll define your schema up perfectly with your first try, or that you'll build an application that never needs its schema revised.
 When you *do* eventually need to make a change, you will need to migrate your schema from its current state to a new state.